-A Quick-Fire Guide to Housing in the 2024 UK General Election
+A quick-fire guide to housing in the 2024 UK General Election

 The 2024 UK General Election is just around the corner, and housing remains a central issue for many voters.
 Each political party has laid out its vision for addressing the housing crisis, aiming to tackle everything from affordability and homeownership to energy efficiency and rental reforms.
 We’ve put together a concise guide to the housing policies proposed by the major parties to help you make an informed decision.